CTRLRLTY/JARY/doc/rule_reference.md

 }
 ```

 > In an attempt to differentiate them, Jary use two different set of operators.
-One is specifically in `match` section, and the other one to be used in any place that expect an expression.
+One designated specifically for the `match` section, and the other one to be used anywhere that expects an expression.

 ### `output:`
-A rule output section is used to pass an array of values to every callback function listening to the rule.
+A rule's output section is used to pass an array of values to every callback function listening to the rule.
 It expects a list of expression which will be evaluated before the `action` section.

 The output values are then passed in the exact order of the listed expression, where it starts from the 0th index, into the callback: